Fred Plump: Alabama House of Representatives election and tenure

-Redistricted to the 55th district in the Alabama House of Representatives, Plump mounted another bid for the state house in 2022.
+Re-districted to the 55th district in the Alabama House of Representatives, Plump mounted another bid for the state house in 2022.
 Plump said he decided to run again in 2022 because of his frustrations with what he saw as inaction from elected officials, charging that they were "not putting a lot of effort into doing things".
 The incumbent representative, Rod Scott, faced challenges from within the Alabama Democratic Primary for apparent disloyalty to the House Democratic Caucus, with Democratic leadership saying that Scott was "being too bipartisan".
 The Democratic primary became a five-way race, with Plump and Scott advancing to a runoff.
 The runoff election in June 2022 was close enough to where Scott requested a recount.
 The recount affirmed that Plump won the primary, beating out Scott by just 33 votes.

 Having unseated Scott in the Democratic primary, Plump was unopposed in the general election and took office in November 2022.
 As representative, Plump pledged to help improve the pay of first responders and teachers.
 He was assigned to the House Military and Veterans Committee, on which he sponsored House Bill 92, which would expand fee exemptions for vehicle registrations to all former and current members of the United States Armed Forces.

 Following his criminal charges and subsequent resignation, Plump was succeeded in the 55th district by Birmingham police sergeant Travis Hendrix.